MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 </body>
 ```

-Because Axios is promise based, we’ll need to chain a `then()` method after calling `post()`.
+Because Axios is promise based, we need to use a `then()` method after calling `post()`.
 This method returns a promise and triggers a callback function if the promise is fulfilled.
-We’ll pass a callback function to `then()` to interpret information from the return values of the POST call and print a message to the console about whether the request was a failure or success.
+We pass a callback function to `then()` to interpret information from the return values of the POST call and print a message to the console about whether the request was a failure or success.

 ```html
 <body>